-You specify the information that should be recorded in the log file with directives, included in the actual log file itself.
-A directive begins on a new line and starts with a pound sign (#).
+You specify what information should be recorded in the log file with directives, included in the actual log file itself.
+A directive begins on a new line and starts with a # sign.
 If the log file does not exist, a new log file is created with default directives.
-However, if the log file already exists when the server starts, it must contain valid directives at the head of the file.
+However, if the log file already exists when the server starts, it must contain legal directives at the head of the file.